 Have you ever wondered what you can do in New Zealand?
-Compared to Australia, New Zealand´s bigger neighbor, New Zealand still seems to be a hidden gem and while it is known for having an extremely stunning scenery I admit, I was not sure what the to do in New Zealand.
+Compared to Australia, New Zealand´s bigger neighbor, New Zealand still seems to be a hidden gem, and while it is known for having extremely stunning scenery, I admit, I was not sure what to do in New Zealand.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.